 Albuquerque may not be New Mexico’s capital, but it is the largest metropolitan city in the state.
 If you find yourself visiting the Duke City you’ll find no shortage of things to do.
-Don’t let a tight budget deter you from exploring one of the Land of Enchantment’s most underrated cities.
-Our list of free things to do in Albuquerque includes quirky gems and off the beaten path favourites, all without spending a penny.
+Don’t let a tight budget deter you from exploring the Land of Enchantment’s most underrated city.
+Our list of free things to do in Albuquerque includes quirky gems and little-known favourites, all without spending a penny.

 Where: University Boulevard SE, Albuquerque.

 Directions: Take I-25 south to exit 220, then east on route 500/Rio Bravo Boulevard SE.
 Turn right at the traffic light onto University Boulevard SE.
 Look for the large snake sculpture in the median; continue uphill to see the other snake.